dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 Organizations can use Intune to manage large numbers of mobile devices with a single user account.
 The *device enrollment manager* (DEM) account is a special user account that can enroll up to 1,000 devices.
-You add existing users to the DEM account to give them the special DEM capabilities.
+You add existing users to the DEM account to give them the special DEM options.
 Each enrolled device uses a single license.
 We recommend that you use devices enrolled through this account as shared devices rather than personal ("BYOD") devices.

 Users must exist in the [Azure portal](https://portal.azure.com) to be added as device enrollment managers.
 For optimal security, the DEM user shouldn't also be an Intune admin.